Sourdough Everything Bread Recipe

 Everything bagel sourdough bread is a loaf of delicious sourdough bread loaded with everything bagel seasoning.

 Now you might be asking, what is everything bagel seasoning?
-It’s a seasoning mix of spices and seeds that typically includes poppy seeds, a blend of both black sesame seeds and white sesame seeds, garlic, onion flakes, and salt.
+The short answer is it’s delicious!
+But really, it’s a seasoning mix of spices and seeds that typically includes poppy seeds, a blend of both black sesame seeds and white sesame seeds, garlic, onion flakes, and salt.

 While everything bagel seasoning isn’t difficult to make, it’s easy to find at a reasonable price.
 I’ve bought it in bulk at Costco or Trader joe.